 Students are assigned a role as a teaching assistant or a graduate assistant during the course of the first four years in the program, contingent upon successful progress through the program.
 An assistantship is both a job and an opportunity for additional training.
 Assistants are required to spend 15 hours a week on assignments (see below), and are required to spend a majority of these hours on campus in normal circumstances.
 Assistantships are designed to enhance students' academic ability and professional development, and are awarded to students on the basis of their ability to perform the work tasks open for assignments.
-Participation in all professional development activities (including seminars, brownbags, and colloquia) is required.
+Participation in all professional development activities (including seminars, brown bags, and colloquia) is required.

-During the first academic year, students are normally assigned to duties as a Teaching Assistant for 15 hours per week.
+During the first two academic years, students are normally assigned to duties as a Teaching Assistant for 15 hours per week.
 They may have responsibilities that include overseeing a discussion section of a large introductory course under the supervision of a faculty instructor in, for example, Introduction to Criminal Justice (47:202:103) or Criminology (47:202:102).
-These duties could entail a weekly 50-minute recitation with the section, creation and grading of regular assignments, exam administration, and guest lecturing.
-Students may be assigned as a teaching assistant in other courses as the need arises.
-During the second academic year and later, depending on the needs of the School and the capabilities of the student, Graduate Fellows could be assigned to duties as a Teaching Assistant for an undergraduate or graduate (e.g., statistics, research methods) course, or else to duties as a Research Assistant on a grant-funded project with a faculty member (up to 15 hours per week).
-Students who are especially well qualified can be assigned as the instructor of record for their own course.
-If a student does not successfully complete this teaching training, the School reserves the right not to renew funding for the next semester and/or following academic year.
-By their third and fourth academic years, students are fully qualified to teach undergraduate courses that meet the needs of the School of Criminal Justice.
-The normal teaching load for the academic year is two courses.
-Each course taught is weighed at 7.5 hours of prep time, classroom instruction, and office hours.
-If you are assigned to teach two courses for the semester your 15-hour obligation is met.
-If you are assigned to instruct one course for the semester, the remaining 7.5 hours will be spent assisting a faculty member, participating in extracurricular academic activities in the school, or in another assigned duty.
+These duties could entail a weekly 50-minute recitation with the section, office hours, creation and grading of regular assignments, exam administration, and guest lecturing.
+During the third and fourth academic years, depending on the needs of the School and the capabilities of the student, students could be assigned to duties as an Instructor of record for an undergraduate course, or else to duties as a Research Assistant on a grant-funded project with a faculty member (up to 15 hours per week).

-Students who are awarded assistantships will be periodically reviewed to assess their performance in assigned activities.
+Students who are awarded assistantships will be reviewed annually to assess their performance in assigned activities.
 A negative assessment can result in placement on probation, and may result in non-reappointment.
 This can occur mid-year or in the following academic year, depending on the timing of the assessment and steps taken by the student to correct his or her performance.